barmalei/zebkit/README.md

    $ gulp
 ```

-To build runtime zip package (find it in build "folder"):
+To build runtime zip package (find it in "build" folder):
 ```bash
    $ gulp runtime
 ```